ivandevp/Book/chapter-3.md

 all output going to: /usr/local/var/log/mongodb/mongo.log
 ```

-Then to create the database go to the command line and type in mongo to enter the MongoDB shell.
+Then to create the database open another command line window and type in mongo to enter the MongoDB shell.

 ```bash
 $ mongo